nkhedekar/nkhedekar/README.md

 ### Hi there 👋

+I am a PhD candidate in the Autonomous Robots Lab (ARL) at the Norwegian University of Science and Technology (NTNU).
+Though I mostly work in SLAM, I dabble in other aspects of robotics as well.

 <!--
 **nkhedekar/nkhedekar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.